-Having a plant based start to the day can require a bit more thought.
-When we decided to have a more plant based diet, we found breakfast to be a bit more challenging than we anticipated.
+Having a plant based start to the day can require a bit more thought when you are new to the way of cooking and eating.
+When we decided to have a more plant based diet for ourselves and our guests in Austria and Croatia, we found breakfast to be a bit more challenging than we anticipated.
 We try to have seasonality within what we eat and what we cook for our guests.
 Crushed avocado on toast is not really a sustainable option in the Austrian winter and the tomatoes are so good in Croatia during the summer that we sometimes struggle to want put anything else on our fresh bread.
 We wanted to come up with three different spreads that compliment our glut of Vis Island summer tomatoes and our love of toast.
 Equally we wanted a tasty and nutritious start our adventurous Austrian mountain activities and something that brings Croatia and Austria together.
 These three spreads however should definitely not just be just restricted to the morning time.
 Our walnut and Miso spread is a fantastic alternative pesto for wholegrain spaghetti, the Almond cheese is perfect on a beetroot carpaccio and the white bean with rosemary can be smeared on absolutely anything!

 2 tablespoons of miso paste